jhaskinsjr/nebula/README.md

         --max_instructions $(( 10**5 )) \
         -- \
         12345 \
-        init.nebula \
+        localhost.nebula \
         ../../examples/bin/sum 2 3 5 7 11 13

-The "python3" command executes the Nebula launcher (launcher.py), which begins by opening a socket and accepting connections on port 12345, executing the script init.nebula, and loading the binary (${HOME}/src/nebula/examples/bin/sum) together with its command-line parameters "2 3 5 7 11 13", into the simulated main memory.
+The "python3" command executes the Nebula launcher (launcher.py), which begins by opening a socket and accepting connections on port 12345, executing the script localhost.nebula, and loading the binary (${HOME}/src/nebula/examples/bin/sum) together with its command-line parameters "2 3 5 7 11 13", into the simulated main memory.
 With this foundation established, the simulator will execute a maximum of 100,000